TommasoSorgente/vem-3D-quality-dataset/README.md

 ## Content
 Each .zip file contains a dataset made of five meshes with decreasing mesh size; some of them are divided in two parts due to the file size limitations of github.

-Each mesh is saved in the REGN_FACE format, which consists in a .node file, containing the vertices coordinates:
+Each mesh is saved in the REGN_FACE format, which consists in a .node file, containing informations on the vertices:

 _vertex id____x-coord____y-coord____z-coord_